Robbbo-T/Ampel360XWLRGA/FTC_05-00-00-00-000_ATA_05-Periodic_Inspections_and_Maintenance_Checks.md

 **Purpose:** To assess the effectiveness of inspection and maintenance procedures, ensure compliance with ATA standards and regulatory requirements, and identify areas for improvement.

-**Frequency:** Conduct regular internal audits, al menos anualmente, o más frecuentemente según las necesidades del proyecto y las evaluaciones de riesgo.
+**Frequency:** Conduct regular internal audits, at least annually, or more frequently based on project needs and risk assessments.

 **Scope:** Audits should cover all aspects of periodic inspections and maintenance checks, including procedures, documentation, compliance, and the use of integrated technologies.

 **Process:**

 1. **Planning:** Define audit objectives, scope, and criteria.
-Develop an audit schedule y asignar auditores.
+Develop an audit schedule and assign auditors.
 2. **Execution:** Perform on-site inspections, review inspection and maintenance logs, and interview personnel to gather evidence.
 3. **Reporting:** Document audit findings, highlighting areas of compliance and non-compliance.
 Provide actionable recommendations for improvement.
 4. **Follow-Up:** Develop and implement corrective action plans based on audit findings.
 Verify the effectiveness of corrective actions in subsequent audits.